-A high proportion of those who apply for a place at Trinity are asked to come for interview here.
-Most people applying to Trinity are very able pupils with good academic records, high exam predictions and strong support from their schools.
+Most applicants for a place at Trinity are invited to have an interview.
+Our applicants are usually very able students with excellent academic records, high exam predictions and strong support from their schools.
 Our approach is to assess our applicants’ academic potential, particularly their ability to thrive in the teaching setting that Trinity and the University of Cambridge offers.
 To choose between them we need more information than the application form usually provides.
 An interview gives us the opportunity to see candidates individually and talk to them about the subject they want to study.